 AmyKelly Petruzzella is a marketing executive who focuses on Microsoft Exchange, Office 365, and Active Directory trends, challenges, and business outcomes for enterprises.
 Over the years, AmyKelly regularly engages with Gartner industry analysts, and she has been recognized several times for Top 50 Microsoft Marketing Excellence.
 She is a frequent speaker and blogger and an industry veteran who advocates for women in technology.

 Your users know immediately when they lose their internet connection.
 Those “internet is down!” tickets start flowing.
 But what happens when the network segment hosting their domain controller (DC) is unreachable?
-Microsoft refers to the isolated segment as a “replication island”.
-This is when part of the domain or forest is unable to communicate with the other DCs.
-That’s a more insidious problem because the symptoms are not immediately obvious.

 There are several benefits to hybrid identity and directory synchronization, including: